csotogd/Multimodal-embeddings-for-information-coordination-detection/README.md

 ## Fabio's branch
 On this branch, you'll find:
-- `merge_datasets.ipynb`: a notebook that attempts to merge the datasets together. (unused)
+- `merge_datasets.ipynb`: a notebook that attempts to merge the datasets together.
+(WIP)
 - `fabio_eda.ipynb`: EDA notebook that also attempts to do topic extraction.
 You're probably looking for this notebook.
+Also contains hand-written description of each dataset.
 - `eda_output`: folder containing the output of the EDA notebook.

 Python packages necessary to run the notebook can be found in `requirements.txt`.
 Let me know if I forgot any.